athieffry/SPIKE_DB/README.md

 Finally, the effect of calibration is also
 <br>
 <br>
-Note that this very initial app was made as a side-project on a gray weekend day.
+Note that this very initial app was made as a side-project on a rainy weekend.
 I realized not long after that SPIKE DB was trying to replicate a solution already existing: <a href="http://www.nightscout.info">the NightScout app</a>.
 Hence, this repository is purely symbolic and the SPIKE DB project has been discontinued.